 The primary activity at the Peak Hill Gold Mine was the continuing use as the exploration base for the Tomingley Gold Extension Project (TGEP) which is a State Significant Development.
 TGEP will likely extend the life of Tomingley Gold Operations for at least ten years with the San Antonio Roswell Open Cut and underground mine proposed for construction in 2022.
+An EIS for TGEP was submitted to DPE in February 2022.
+Public Exhibition should take place February-March 2022.

-Regional exploration activity (between Tomingley and Peak Hill) will continue during the 2021.
+Regional exploration activity (between Tomingley and Peak Hill) will continue during the 2023.
 Exploration personnel will continue to access the core yard and site offices as part of their normal activities.